Sept 2012 - Jun 2014: President, QMSU Ability Society

-This role demanded smooth general and financial running of the QMSU Ability Society, the ability to swiftly learn new procedures without instruction or guidance, run an organisation by helping and standing in for the President.
+I oversaw the smooth general and financial running of the QMSU Ability Society, the ability to swiftly learn new procedures without instruction or guidance, run an organisation by helping and standing in for the President.
 The Vice-President and Treasurer is also expected to illustrate sound time-management and organisation in simultaneously studying and completing the necessary documentation required on behalf of the President.
 Good use of Office software, in using Excel databases and Word documents in order to maintain good financial running of the group, also needs to be demonstrated.

 Dec 2011 - April 2012: Campaigns Secretary, QMSU Ability Society

-I started a campaign in this role to ensure that all societies made equality a priority.
+I started a campaign to ensure that all societies made equality a priority.
 This quest entailed asking them to sign a written declaration pledging that the society would do their best to make their events accessible to all.
 Queen Mary Student Union then decided to insert such provisions into their constitution.
 All events that are run by societies have to be accessible to all members as a result.
 Failure to comply with the constitution leads to punishment.

-This role required self-motivation and determination to undertake a successful campaign to ensure equality in, and access to, all society events, which also improved independent learning and knowledge and understanding of the Equality Act 2010 and the Equality Act 2010.
+I worked with other interested bodies to undertake a successful campaign to ensure equality in, and access to, all society events, which also improved independent learning and knowledge and understanding of the Equality Act 2010 and the Equality Act 2010.
 Communication and persuasive arguing ability were also demonstrated in making the campaign a success.